 British jewellery designer Laura Lambert founded Fenton in 2019 to give consumers fair access to high quality, responsibly produced fine jewellery, specialising in ethically and sustainably sourced coloured gemstones as an alternative to traditional diamonds.
 Customers can choose from a variety of stones, metals and cuts to create their own personalised design, with all of the gems sourced directly, thereby cutting out the middlemen to provide top stones at a lower cost.

-They’re one of only three British jewellers to be a certified B Corp, which they earnt thanks to their impressive 10-part responsible sourcing manifesto.
+They’re one of only eight British jewellers to be a certified B Corp, which they earnt thanks to their impressive 10-part responsible sourcing manifesto.
 The brand ensures that they only obtain stones from companies that are world leaders in ethical mining, as well as ones that actively support the local habitat and environment.
 Their beautiful designs and ethical practices have earnt them high profile fans including Jasmine Hemsley, Tess Ward and Sharmadean Reid.

 The business operates with full transparency across every stage of their production, from the wages they pay to the way they source their materials.
 By working directly with small scale producers in Peru and Brazil, they’re able to cut out the middleman and agree a price for the rubber and cotton they use in advance, thereby ensuring the producers can earn a decent living and reinvest in their farms.